 Broken links are the big no-no for SEO.
 If any page of your store is indexed and later deleted/changed to a different URL, Google gets the 404 Page not found error which hurts SEO.
 However, for any ecommerce store, there is very little chance to avoid broken links.

 The best way to monitor the broken links is in Google Search Console.
 Go to your dashboard in the Console and on your left-hand sidebar go to the** Crawl > Crawl Errors** menu and you will find all the URLs with 404 error listed under the Not found tab as shown below.

 Now to fix these 404 errors you need to set up a redirect to a relevant existing page.
-Follow this guide to fix 404 page not found errors in Shopify.
+You can also automatically track and fix your broken links by installing Kudobuzz SEO Shopify app.

 5) Not having AMP version of your store.

 As more and more users are using mobile devices to browse the internet, Google has come up with Mobile first indexing which basically means Google will give priorities to web pages which offer better user experience on Mobile devices.